How to ease cystitis at night?

 Prevention

-Urinating as soon as you can after sex, drinking plenty of water, and keeping your genitals clean and dry can help to prevent cystitis from coming back.
+Urinating as soon as you can after sex, drinking plenty of water, and keeping your genitals clean and dry can help prevent cystitis from coming back.

 Sources